 Again at the end of the previous day we prepped the Poolish used to make the french dough.
 The poolish consisted of flour, water and a pinch of yeast.
 It was then added to the dough that was shaped into batards and baguettes.
 Also on the menu for the final day was Black Currant Scones which didn’t require much prep and were a great snack to end the day.

 Back at home I set out to make my 1st loaves and out of pure laziness (and I really thought it would fit), I decided to try to use my large toaster oven to bake one of the loaves of bread.
 Suffice it to say, the oven was too small and the dough rose even more and touched the top element.
 Baking had to be completed in the regular oven.
 Looks aside, the bread did come out as expected inside and tasted good.
 Ha!
 Good excuse to buy a new oven.
 The hunt is on for a large counter top convention oven.
 Wish me luck.

-- Its better to weigh the ingredients (including liquid ingredients) instead of using volume.
-Its better for doubling and halving recipes as well.
+- It is better to weigh the ingredients (including liquid ingredients) instead of using volume.
+Makes it easier to double and half recipes as well.

 - Instant yeast doesn’t need to be proofed and can be added to dry ingredients (YAY!).
 Goodbye Active Dry Yeast.

-- Yeast doughs ferment best between 76 and 78 degrees F.
+- Yeast dough ferment best between 76 and 78 degrees F.